|Dozierende||Vera Calenbuhr (firstname.lastname@example.org, BeurteilerIn)|

 .
 "Introduction to Ecological Economics".
 CRC Press (2014) (the book introduces the new perspective towards ecological economics)

 N. Gregory Mankiw und Mark P. Taylor.
 "Economics" Cengage Learning, 2014 (3rd Edition) (economics text book)

-Each student has to attend four sessions of a group for the tutorial (each 90 minutes).
+Each student has to attend four sessions of group work under the supervision of a tutor (each 90 minutes).
 Group details tba at the beginning of the course.